-will encounter these major changes to basic functionality: DSP/BIOS uses a new configuration technology based on the Real-Time Software Components (RTSC) technology.
-For more information, see Section 1.3 of this book and the RTSC-Pedia wiki at http://rtsc.eclipse.org/docs-tip.
-The APIs have changed.
-A compatibility layer ensures that DSP/BIOS 5.x applications will work unmodified.
+This book describes SYS/BIOS 6, a major new release that introduces significant changes.
+If you have used previous versions of SYS/BIOS, you will encounter these major changes to basic functionality: ☐ The name DSP/BIOS has been changed to SYS/BIOS to reflect the fact that it can be used on processors other than DSPs.
+SYS/BIOS uses a new configuration technology based on the Real-Time Software Components (RTSC) technology.
+For more information, see Section 1.3 of this book and the RTSC-Pedia wiki http://rtsc.eclipse.org/docs-tip. ☐ The APIs have changed.
+A compatibility layer ensures that DSP/BIOS 5.4x or earlier applications will work unmodified.
 However, note that the PIP module is no longer supported.
-For details, see the Migrating a DSP/BIOS 5 Application to DSP/BIOS 6 (SPRAAS7A) application note.
-The DSP/BIOS RTA tools are Eclipse Plug-ins, which work in Code Composer Studio (CCS) v4.
-Support for CCSv3.x is no longer provided. addition, significant enhancements have been made in the areas that lude the following: Up to 32 priority levels are available for both tasks and software interrupt (Swi) threads.
-A new timer module is provided that enables applications to configure and use timers directly rather than have time-driven events limited to using the system tick.
-All kernel objects may be created by statically and dynamically.
-An additional heap manager, called HeapMultiBuf, enables fast, deterministic variable-sized memory allocation performance that does not degrade regardless of memory fragmentation.
-A more flexible memory manager supports the use of multiple, concurrent heaps and enables developers to easily add custom heaps.
+For details, see the Migrating a DSP/BIOS 5 Application to SYS/BIOS 6 (SPRAAS7A) application note. ☐ The SYS/BIOS RTA tools are Eclipse Plug-ins, which work in Code Composer Studio (CCS) v4.
+Support for CCSv3.x is no longer provided.
+In addition, significant enhancements have been made in the areas that include the following: ☐ Up to 32 priority levels are available for both tasks and software interrupt (Swi) threads. ☐ A new timer module is provided that enables applications to configure and use timers directly rather than have time-driven events limited to using the system tick.
+All kernel objects may be created statically or dynamically. ☐ An additional heap manager, called HeapMultiBuf, enables fast, deterministic variable-sized memory allocation performance that does not degrade regardless of memory fragmentation. ☐ A more flexible memory manager supports the use of multiple, concurrent heaps and enables developers to easily add custom heaps.
 A new Event object enables tasks to pend on multiple events, including semaphores, mailboxes, message queues, and user-defined events.
 An additional Gate object supports priority inheritance.
-Hook functions are supported for hardware and software interrupt objects as well as tasks.
-An option is provided to build the operating system with parameter checking APIs that assert if invalid parameter values are passed to a system call.
-A standardized method allows DSP/BIOS APIs to handle errors, based on an error block approach.
+Hook functions are supported for hardware and software interrupt objects as well as tasks. ☐ An option is provided to build the operating system with parameter checking APIs that assert if invalid parameter values are passed to a system call.

+A standardized method allows SYS/BIOS APIs to handle errors, based on an error block approach.
 This enables errors to be handled efficiently without requiring the application to catch return codes.
-In addition, you can easily have the application halted whenever a DSP/BIOS errol occurs, because all errors now pass through a single handler.
+In addition, you can easily have the application halted whenever a SYS/BIOS error occurs, because all errors now pass through a single handler.
 The system log and execution graph in the Real-Time Analysis (RTA) tools support both dynamically and statically-created tasks.
-More powerful logging functions include a timestamp, up to 6 words pe log entry, and the ability for logging events to span more than one log i additional storage is required.
+More powerful logging functions include a timestamp, up to 6 words per log entry, and the ability for logging events to span more than one log if additional storage is required.
 Per-task CPU load is now supported in addition to total CPU load.
 Host-native execution is provided.
-This enables developers to create prototype DSP/BIOS applications using Windows developer tools such as Visual C++, without the need for a DSP board or simulator.
+This enables developers to create prototype SYS/BIOS applications using Windows developer tools such as Visual C++, without the need for a DSP board or simulator.
+See